probeiuscorp/rfcs/text/0000-derived-contexts.md

 - `.map` is already a familiar name from Array, and
 - they are completely described by their types (not preserving identity is their only non-pure semantic, and that has strong precedence from Array `.map`).

-Finding an intuitive name for `.with` would be trickiest part.
+Finding an intuitive name for `.with` would be the trickiest part.

 # Unresolved questions